 The objective of this policy is to describe the requirements for Fellowship for Registrars in the Vocational Training Pathway.

 This policy applies to Registrars in the Australian General Practice Training (AGPT) program and the Remote Vocational Training Scheme (RVTS).

 For the purposes of this policy:

 - Extended skills training is a six month post undertaken for the purpose of extending the depth and breadth of the Registrar's skill base in areas relevant to primary medical care.
-For extended skills training full time is calculated at a minimum of 27 hours of core activities specific to the post, and part time is calculated pro-rata with a minimum of 10.5 hours of core activities specific to the post.

 - Full time general practice experience is calculated at a minimum of 27 hours face to face, rostered, patient consultation time in comprehensive Australian general practice activities and undertaken over a minimum of four days per week within a minimum 38 hour working week.
 Work periods of less than three consecutive hours, or of less than one month in any one practice, will not be considered.
 Hours worked beyond this definition of full time will not be considered.